 FASPE covers all student expenses, including food, transatlantic and European travel, and lodging.
-Piloted initially with two programs in the summer of 2010, FASPE will host four application-based programs in the summer of 2013: journalism, law, medical, and seminary.
-Applications will be available on this website in mid September 2012.
+Piloted initially with two programs in the summer of 2010, FASPE will host five application-based programs in the summer of 2016: business, journalism, law, medical, and seminary.

 FASPE programs run for twelve days.
 While the workshops, seminars, and site visits vary with each trip, they generally follow this outline: